AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 # Derived fields

+{{release-limited-testing}}

 Derived fields are an important aspect of the real-time reporting functionality in Customer Journey Analytics (CJA).
 A derived (custom) field allows you to define (often complex) data manipulations on the fly, through a customizable rule builder.
 You can then use that derived field as a component (metric or dimension) in [Workspace](../../analysis-workspace/home.md) or even further define as a component in [Data view](../data-views.md).

 Derived fields can save a significant amount of time and effort, compared to transforming or manipulating your data in other locations outside of CJA.
 Such as [Data Prep](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html), [Data Distiller](https://experienceleague.adobe.com/docs/experience-platform/query/data-distiller/overview.html?lang=en), or within your own Extract Transform Load (ETL) / Extract Load Transform (ELT) processes.

-Derived fields are defined as custom fields within [Data views](../data-views.md), are based on a set of functions and applied to available standard and/or schema fields.
+Derived fields are defined as custom fields within [Data views](../data-views.md), are based on a set of functions defined as rules, and applied to available standard and/or schema fields.

 Example use cases are:

 -   Define a custom Page Name field that corrects improper collected page name values to correct page name values.

 -   Define a custom Marketing Channel field that determines the proper marketing channel based on one or more conditions (for example URL parameter, page URL, page name).

 ## Custom field interface